Albert Nasibulin: Research activities

 Nasibulin specialises on synthesis of nanomaterials (carbon nanotubes, nanoparticles and nanowires), investigation of their growth mechanisms and applications.
 He is known for the original aerosol CVD methods of the synthesis of multi-walled and single-walled CNTs.
 Nasibulin developed a dry transfer technique to prepare conductive, flexible and transparent coating for ITO replacement and freestanding single-walled CNT films to fabricate the state-of-the-art key components for several high-impact application areas.
 He proposed a method for rapid and controlled synthesis of metal oxide nanowires.

-In the field of nanotechnologies, he co-authorized more than 300 peer-reviewed papers many of which appeared in Nature Nanotechnology, Nature Communications, ACS Nano, Nano Letters, Angewandte Chemie and other media of comparable level.
-Also, he got about 40 patents.

 Nasibulin is a co-founder of three companies: Canatu Ltd. (spin-off from Helsinki University of Technology) and CryptoChemistry and Novaprint (spin-offs from Skoltech).
 He chaired several conferences and served as expert or reviewer for various journals and national/international scientific programs.